Learning Audio-Visual Dereverberation: Dataset Curation

 For the proposed task, obtaining the right training data is itself a challenge.
 Existing video data contains reverberant audio but lacks the ground truth anechoic audio signal, and existing RIR datasets~\cite{jeub_binaural,jeub_air,open_air} do not have images paired with the microphone position.
 We introduce both real and simulated datasets to enable reproducible research on audio-visual deverberation.

-\paragraph{3D environments and audio simulator.} First we introduce a large-scale dataset in which we couple real-world visual environments with state-of-the-art audio simulations accurately capturing the environments' spatial effects on real samples of recorded speech.
+\textbf{3D environments and acoustic simulator.} First we introduce a large-scale dataset in which we couple real-world visual environments with state-of-the-art audio simulations accurately capturing the environments' spatial effects on real samples of recorded speech.
 We want our dataset to allow control of a variety of physical environments, the positions of the listener/camera and sources, and the speech content of the sources---all while maintaining both the observed reverberant $A_r(t)$ and ground truth anechoic $A_s(t)$ sounds.
 To this end, we leverage the audio-visual simulator SoundSpaces~\cite{chen_soundspaces_2020}, which provides precomputed RIRs $R(t)$ on a uniform grid of resolution 1 m for the real-world environment scans in Replica~\cite{straub2019replica} and Matterport3D~\cite{Matterport3D}.
 We use 82 Matterport environments due to their greater scale and complexity; each environment \KG{has multiple rooms} spanning on average 517 m$^2$.

-\paragraph{Reverberant speech in 3D visual environments.} We extend SoundSpaces to construct reverberant speech.
+\textbf{SoundSpaces-Speech.} We extend SoundSpaces to construct reverberant speech.
 As the source speech corpus we use LibriSpeech~\cite{librispeech}, which contains 1,000 hours of 16kHz read English speech from audio books, and is widely used in the speech recognition literature.
 We train our models with the train-clean-360 split, and use the dev-clean and test-clean sets for validation and test splits, respectively.
 Note that these splits have non-overlapping speaker identities.
 Similarly, we use the standard disjoint train/val/test splits for the Matterport 3D visual environments~\cite{chen_soundspaces_2020}.
 Thus, neither the houses nor speaker voices observed at test time are ever observed during training.